 "This is one of the ultimate balancing postures in yoga," says Patel.
 "I love Tree Pose because, no matter what I feel during any given day, it balances me.
 It's a great way to come back to your center—to allow yourself to wobble, fall, and keep coming back up."

-Step 2: Lift your right leg up, and place your right foot just above the inside of your left knee or all the way up to your inner left groin muscle.
+- Lift your right leg, and place your right foot just above the inside of your left knee up to your inner left groin muscle.

 - Keep your left leg strong and the quadriceps contracted.

 - Place your hands in prayer at the heart center.

 - Ground through your standing leg to support your posture and breath.
 Try to hold for at least one minute and soften your eyes.
 Repeat on the other side.

 Hafeez reminded me that, after trying each posture, the challenge is maintaining that calmer state of being long after exercising or stretching.
 "I encourage patients to do stretching and breathing at the start and end of every day," she recommended, "and take 10 minutes to write in an appreciation journal after completing the exercises.
 You'll be in a better state of mind given the brain chemicals released during exercise and focused breathing.
 Write down things you appreciate.
 You'll set the tone for a positive day."
 So, I did just that.
 And guess what?
 It actually helped.
 Use an easy-to-carry notebook to complete your appreciation journaling each day.
 Try this Moleskin Classic Notebook ($20)

 Running isn't just good for your heart and lungs; it can improve symptoms of anxiety.
 In an analysis of available research in BMC Health Services Research, scientists conclude that aerobic activity is a viable treatment option for anxiety.
 High-intensity exercise has the potential to be even more effective than lower intensity.